Basic guide on deploying CheckMK and nginx SSL / HTTPs reverse proxy with docker

 This will be a simple guide on how to deploy CheckMK, a Monitoring System.

 Nothing to fancy, since I don’t have too much experience myself.
-I just want to test the application myself and write down my experience with it.
+I just want to test the application and write down my experience with it.
 I will be using Rocky Linux 8.8 for this.

 First Steps